TrentonAdams/cloud-backup/README.md

 # Cloud TAR

+WARNING: this project probably does not support MacOS/BSD unless you install the appropriate GNU utilities.
+If you'd like it to work with default MacOS/BSD tools, please submit a patch that detects them and uses different behaviour for MacOS/BSD only; complete with tests.

 Backup scripts to manage incremental backups using gnu tar's incremental snapshot capability, while supporting an s3 sync as well.